Advisory Intelligence

 Expect

-Clients accessing pensions to pay debts (6.5%, rising +6.5pp).
+Clients accessing pensions to pay debts (2.3%, rising +0.9pp).
+ISA deposits also falling -5% MoM, consistent with broader household pressure.
 Expect conversations about financial hardship and whether drawdown is the right option vs. debt management alternatives.

 Action